Gamemastertwig/CloudCarryout/README.md

 **AWS API Gateway**

 The following steps are to set up a restful AWS API Gateway connected to the previous Lambda function.
 Follow these steps, starting from the `Choose API Type` screene
 - Find `Rest API` and click `Build`
 - Ensure protocol is on `REST`, and `New API` has been selected
 - Enter the name you would like, along with a description and make sure the `Endpoint Type` is `Regional`
 - Click `Create`
 - You should now be on the `Resources` screne
 - Click `Actions` > `Create Resource`
 - Name the resource `request` this will update the path, and then click `Create Resource`
 - Back on the `Resources` page, click `Actions` > `Create Method`
 - Click the `drop down` and then select `POST` click the checkmark
 - Integration type should be `Lambda Function` and region should be whatever region the Lambda function was created in
 - Search for the Lambda function in the `Lambda Function` box and click `save` then `ok` to give the API Gateway permissions
 - You should now be on the `Method Execution` screen
 - Click `test`
 - In `Request Body`, enter whatever template you whould like to envoke.
 JSON format must be used here.
 For example, {"template":"webApp"}
 - The following templates are supported: `webApp`, `windowsApp`, `msmq`

 **AWS Lambda Function**
-**- trigger-aws-batch-job (Go)**
+- trigger-aws-batch-job (Go)

 	This lambda function was written in Go.
 You can apply it to your pipeline by running the following commands in the lambdaFuncs > trigger-batch folder.
 	`go mod init trigger-batch`
 	`./zipMain.sh`
-	If first time running, ie: function does not already exist in your AWS environment. edit `lambdaStart.sh` and replace `[YOURAWSIDNUM]` with you AWS Account ID Number (can be found on bottom left of IAM window), make sure to remove the []s as well. run `./lambdaStart.sh`
+	If first time running, ie: function does not already exist in your AWS environment.
+	Edit `lambdaStart.sh` and replace `[YOURAWSIDNUM]` with you AWS Account ID Number (can be found on bottom left of IAM window), make sure to remove the []s as well. run `./lambdaStart.sh`
 	Else
 	run `./updateLambda.sh`